Year 4 Class Page

 • Sports trainers which provide full support (no fashion brands)

-A simple named bag with a draw string is a convenient way of carrying and storing PE clothing.
 For safety reasons, hair should be tied up for PE.

 Children who have long hair must tie it back or wear a swimming hat.
 One-piece costumes and swimming shorts or trunks only.
 Please could we ask for no boarding shorts to be worn as they constitute a potential health and safety hazard and are not recommended as appropriate swimwear.
 Earrings must always be removed before swimming.